MScholtes/PSVirtualDesktop/README.md

 Get window handle of foreground window (the foreground window is always on the current virtual desktop).
 ### Find-WindowHandle
 Find first window handle to title text or retrieve list of windows with title (when called with * as parameter)

 ## Versions
+### 1.2.0, 2020-06-27
+- support for desktop names introduced with Win 10 2004
+- new functions Get-DesktopList, Get-DesktopName and Set-DesktopName
+- desktop name as parameter for many functions
+- support for verbose output
 ### 1.1.0, 2019-09-04
-New function Find-WindowHandle
+- new function Find-WindowHandle
 ### 1.0.1, 2019-08-22
-Fixed examples
+- fixed examples
 ### 1.0.0, 2019-06-03
-First stable release (hope so)
+- first stable release (hope so)
 ### 0.0.0, 2019-05-20
-Test release
+- test release